sourcegraph/language-server-protocol/extension-workspace-references.md

 The `workspace/xreferences` extension to the Language Server Protocol (LSP) enables a language server to export all of the references made from the workspace's code to its dependencies.

 Use case: clients of a language server can invoke `workspace/xreferences` in order to find references to dependencies.
-This information can then be stored inside of a database, which allows the caller to create a 'global mapping' of symbols in dependencies to the workspace they are used in (e.g. to see "how do other people use this symbol?").
+This information can then be stored inside of a database, which allows the caller to create a 'global mapping' of symbols in dependencies to the workspaces they are used in (e.g. to see "how do other people use this symbol?").

 ### Initialization